 GAVALOHORI is situated in Apokoronas, a region in the north-west of Crete, about 3.5 km from the sea, This green area lies between the 2 most charming towns of Crete: Chania and Rethymnon.

-To taste the traditional Cretan wine or the the delicious home made food, like the slooooowwww cooked lam, you can go to 'Gavalianos' on the village square.
-This recently restored building is about 200 years old and on its terrace in the shadow of its mulberry trees it is wonderful to relax and enjoy a drink, a mezze or some dishes in this coasy ambiance.
+To taste the traditional Cretan wine or the the delicious home made food, like the slooooowwww cooked lam, you can go to Monica's ('Taverna Gavalianos' - pictures) on the village square.
+This recently restored building (pic right) is about 200 years old and on its terrace in the shadow of its mulberry trees it is wonderful to relax and enjoy a drink, a mezze or some dishes in this coasy ambiance.